Medicare Enrolled

 Equivalent to $30 per 100 Medicare services performed

-Looking for a family medicine in New Port Richey?
+Looking for a family medicine specialist in New Port Richey?

-Compare family medicines in the New Port Richey area by procedure volume, costs, and industry payment transparency.
+Compare family medicine physicians in the New Port Richey area by procedure volume, costs, and industry payment transparency.

 Geographic Context